sahithireddy1127/Backend-server/README.md

 ##  Instructions to setup
 - python- 3.7
-Postgres
+- Postgres
-Postman
+- Postman
-Redis
+- Redis

 ## Installations
-FLASK
+- flask
-Mock
+- mock
-redis
+- redis
-psycopg2
+- psycopg2

 ## Steps to run the code in local
 First create a database in postgres sql shell CLI.